 – Residential electric vehicles covered 66% of mileage in 2021/22.

 - Showcase sustainability success stories internally and externally to the University and external partners.

-– Residential Services achieved a Blueprint Leader Award at the Sustainability Awards and won the University’s Protecting Our Planet category in 2020/21
+– Residential Services achieved a Blueprint Visionary Award at the Sustainability Awards for 2021/22 and won the University’s Protecting Our Planet category in 2020/21

 - Recruit and support staff and student sustainability architects.